fehawen/arch-guide/docs/XPS.md

 $ arch-chroot /mnt
 </pre>

-Install additional packages.
+Install additional packages, noting that `broadcom-wl`and `linux-headers` are required for the `Broadcom BCM4352` based `Dell DW1560 802.11ac` adapter to work.

 <pre>
-$ pacman -S networkmanager sudo
+$ pacman -S networkmanager broadcom-wl linux-headers sudo
 </pre>

 Tell `systemd``to automatically start `networkmanager` on startup.